jokerwrld999/ansible-role-bootstrap/README.md

 - `telegram_token`: String, empty by default.
 Set your Telegram bot token if using Telegram alerts.

+Consider using Ansible Vault or other secure credential management solutions.

 **Users Password (Optional - Security Consideration):**

 # Encrypt Password